Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Feature extraction and selection method

 The reason for grouping features into time, frequency, and time–frequency domains is that each captures a distinct but complementary aspect of the structural response.
 Time-domain descriptors quantify impact intensity and energy dissipation, linking directly to the overall energy content~\citep{tabian2019convolutional, cuomo2023damage, davies2004impact}.
 Frequency-domain features characterise the spectral distribution and identify dominant frequency components of impact events, reflecting the dynamic behaviour of the target structure~\citep{sharif2018impact, ohayon1997structural}.
 Time-frequency features capture energy distribution across multiple frequency bands, integrating both transient high-frequency components and low-frequency structural responses~\citep{oskouei2009wavelet, fotouhi2015investigation}.
-The integration of these three perspectives yields a complete characterisation of the event, overcoming the limitations of single-domain approaches and increasing sensitivity to both global and localised effects.
+No single domain covers all four mechanisms, so integrating these three perspectives yields a complete characterisation of the event, overcomes the limitations of single-domain approaches and increases sensitivity to both global and localised effects.
+Representing all three domains is also expected to improve performance where data are limited and imperfect, since embedding domain knowledge at the feature level supplies prior information and supports generalisation under sparse and noisy conditions~\citep{hao2022physics, karniadakis2021physics}.

-This multi-domain perspective aligns with the principles of Physics-Informed Machine Learning (PIML).
-Embedding physical knowledge at the feature level introduces informative priors and supports generalisation under sparse and noisy conditions~\citep{hao2022physics, karniadakis2021physics}.
-In the next stage of the framework, the extracted descriptors are subjected to a parametric evaluation process, where relevance, robustness, and independence are assessed to construct an optimised input space.